 Section 201.24 (9.1) of the General Ordinances of Milwaukee County and Board policies permit ERS to lend its securities to broker-dealers and other entities with a simultaneous agreement to return the collateral for the same securities in the future.
 ERS participates in such a securities lending program through its custodian, the Bank of New York Mellon, acting as ERS's securities lending agent.
 ERS requires collateral from the borrower in the form of cash or securities.
 Collateral for domestic issues is set at 102% of the fair value of the securities loaned at the time of the initial transaction.
-If the value falls to 100% of the fair value of the securities loaned, additional collateral is obtained to reestablish collateral at 102% of the fair value of securities is maintained at a level of 105% of the fair value of securities loaned at all times.
+If the value falls to 100% of the fair value of the securities loaned, additional collateral is obtained to reestablish collateral at 102% of the fair value of securities loaned.
+Collateral for international securities is maintained at a level of 105% of the fair value of securities loaned at all times.
 The securities lending program guidelines attempt to preserve capital while earning a moderate rate of return.
 Earnings from securities lending, after all fees are paid, are split on a percentage basis with the custodian.
-For 2016 and 2015, the net investment income realized from security lending was \$122,663 and \$68,435 respectively.
+For 2017 and 2016, the net investment income realized from security lending was \$78,142 and \$122,663 respectively.